MinseokJGit/Research_Map/Review.md

 ## MEA2: a Lightweight Field-Sensitive Escape Analysis with Points-to Calculation for Golang

 - [ ] I checked the revised paper showing the diff.
-I am satisfied with the revised paper.
+I am satisfied with the revision.